DanielBadan/.net-wepback-config/README.md

 The extension will use Yarn instead of NPM if a `yarn.lock` file exist in your root folder, so make sure you have it installed.

 ### Using configuration
+This configuration is using a proxy on `locahost` to make the views served by IIS available on the port created by this configuration.

 #### AssetResolver
 `App_Start/AssetResolver.cs` has static methods that will render the `<script>` and `<link>`